Kacey Musgraces at Circuit

 The whole crowd was noticeably excited, partly due to the long wait finally paying off but also I think everyone was completely psyched to see Musgraves and her full band in a place like this: her last gigs in London were two sold out nights at the Roundhouse and last weekend she was playing Coachella in the States.

-The band all took their places, all wearing black, and many wearing cowboy hats, and then the woman we were all waiting for, Ms Musgraves herself, emerged looking absolutely stunning, also wearing a cowboy hat, a black halter top, Western belt, black embroidered trousers and the highest of high heels.
+The band all took their places, to lonesome cowboy music, all wearing black, and many wearing cowboy hats.
+It was then the woman we were all waiting for, Ms Musgraves herself, emerged looking absolutely stunning, also wearing a cowboy hat, as well as a black halter top, Western belt, black embroidered trousers and the highest of high heels.
 While we were waiting in the queue a fancy blacked out car arrived at the venue and we all speculated it might be her but it turned out it was in fact her hair and makeup person.
 Seeing Musgraves looking like a movie star, her hair and makeup absolute perfection (particularly the stunning red lips), I had to admit that hair and makeup person was worth every penny: Musgraves looked gorgeous and every bit the star.

 They immediately launched into the new single, the title track of the new album Middle Of Nowhere and this song definitely seems to show that the new record will be a return to pure country, and it sounded fantastic.